Updated: Apr 26

 To right the ship, we must first understand why and how corporate learning programs go adrift.

-What’s wrong with corporate learning programs?
+What’s wrong with virtual training corporate learning programs?

 They provide few opportunities to concretely apply learning.
 If you didn’t know better, you might assume that corporate learning programs are paradigms of applied learning.
 Yet in practice, this doesn’t hold water.
 Corporate learners often lack opportunities to promptly and concretely apply what they’ve learned to real-world (or even hypothetical) problems or situations.
 If employees can’t apply what they’ve learned, they won’t retain what they’ve learned.